 I used to make this chicken curry when I had to cook up a quick curry or when I don’t have enough stock of ingredients to make something else (just to prove myself that I’m resourceful!)
 Since making this curry a couple of times, it has become my family’s favorite.
 Now I cook it at least once a week and we never get bored of it.

 This is a genuine 5 ingredient chicken recipe made from scratch with no hidden ingredients unless the critic in you want to add the salt, water and chicken, which make it eight.
 Still not bad, right?
 Have this chicken curry with naan or plain boiled rice and some roasted veggies, you get a healthy, delicious, satisfying and wholesome meal in no time.
 And it’s a must-have recipe when trying to lose weight.

 You can serve this chicken curry with pulao, too.
 Here, I’ve paired the chicken curry with peas pulao that makes a meal in itself for a quick weeknight dinner.

 What are the mysterious 5 ingredients?

 Shallots, ginger, garlic, cumin seeds and chilies.
 Incredible, isn’t it?
 You have to cook the curry and eat it for you to believe that it is actually possible to make a chicken curry with these simple pantry ingredients.

-The secret to this recipe is using shallots, a lot of it, like 1 cup for a bowl of curry that serves 2.
+The secret to this recipe is using shallots, a lot of it, like 1 cup for a bowl of curry that serves 2 to 3.
 So the only thing you need to ensure is that you always have a lot of shallots at home if you want to enjoy this chicken curry as often as I do.
-As for the other ingredients, I presume you will already have in your pantry if you love cooking Indian food.
+As for the other ingredients, I presume you will already have in your pantry if you love cooking Indian food, especially curries.

 can I substitute onions for shallots?